StefanScherer/adfs2/README.md

 ```bash
 ./build.sh nd451
 ```
-#### Prerequisites
-You will either need access to `\\roettfs1` or need a local cache in `resources/fm/frozen/complete.1.3.1.15_4.5.1a/sealsetup.exe`.

-The guest will reboot twice until all features are up and running.
+The guest will reboot once until all features are up and running.

 You also may create a file `resources/license.ini` with the following content and the right password.